Elmustapha3/elmustapha3/README.md

 <h1 align="center">Hello, I'm El mustapha Ej-jamaay</h1>
 <h3 align="center">I am a GIS and a Full stack web developer from Morocco</h3>
+<p align="center">Highly motivated and enthusiastic Software Engineer with a strong passion for Full Stack development.
+Master's degree in the engineering of information systems at the faculty of science Semlalia Marrakech, Cadi Ayyad university ,and currently Digital Architect Student at 1337 Coding School in the UM6P BenGuerir.
+Skilled in JavaScript, Python, JAVA and some of its frameworks and libraries and SQL (MySQL, MariaDB and PostgreSQL).
+I am very excited to work and contribute to innovative projects.</p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=elmustapha3&label=Profile%20views&color=0e75b6&style=flat" alt="elmustapha3" /> </p>
 <div style="display: flex; width : 300px; justify-content: center;">
   <a href="https://github.com/oakoudad/badge42" style="display: flex; justify-content: center;">